 In advance of RSAC 2020 in San Francisco, we’re investigating some of the latest cyber attack types addressed by cybersecurity experts and RSAC speakers Ed Skoudis, Heather Mahalik, and Johannes Ullrich.
 What are these attack strategies, and how can organizations better stay up-to-date on current threats?

-Cyber Attack Techniques to Watch in 2020
+Cyber Attack Techniques to Watch

 At RSAC 2019, Skoudis, Mahalik, and Ullrich identified DNSpionage, domain fronting, BMC hardware flaws, leveraging a lack of DNS over HTTPS, and individualized cloud service attacks as dangerous new attack techniques.
 The panel revisited these topics at a follow-up webcast in November, hinting at some emerging threats for 2020’s discussion.